Last Updated on September 22, 2022

 When you have a realistic picture of your purchasing power, your desired Edmonton community, and your must-have home features, you’re in a better position to take the next step toward home-ownership.

-You can visit show homes in development communities at any time, but if possible, begin your search in late spring to early summer.
-We all know that Edmonton winters can cover a significant portion of the outdoor features, like the driveway, garden, and pool.
-But the summer weather is perfect for looking at home exteriors and outdoor features—and for catching any potential problems.
+If you decide on a resale home, begin your search in late spring to early summer.
+Snowy Edmonton winters can make it hard to see outdoor features, like the driveway or garden.
+Summer weather is perfect for inspecting home exteriors and catching any potential problems.
 Plus, it doesn’t hurt to have your most recent tax return to help with your mortgage approval.

 It’s a good idea to know in advance how long the moving process will take, including the possession date, as this will likely affect other obligations.
-Double-check your lease contract to verify the notice period, and look into quick possession mortgage opportunities in case you find a deal with a motivated seller or a vacant new construction home.
+Double-check your lease contract to verify the notice period, and make sure you understand how your mortgage rate hold works.

 If you’re looking for your dream home in Edmonton, contact us today to find out how we can build a love affair that lasts.